piegope/doc/docs/content/en/kb/devolutions-gateway/how-to-articles/launch-rdp-session-web-client.md

 {% endsnippet %}

 {% snippet icon.badgeCaution %}
 This feature is still under development.
 Thus, it is only possible to see a preview of the RDP session for the moment: you cannot interact with it.
 The clipboard is not supported and it is not yet possible to send files to the server.
 Rest assured that this is a temporary situation and that we are working towards a fully functional web RDP client.
-Learn about the <a href="#currently-supported-features">currently supported features</a>.
+Learn about the [currently supported features](#currently-supported-features).
 {% endsnippet %}

 ## Requirements